-The comments are highly supportive of the approach to the mill complex and public realm, however remained of the opinion that the design approach of the eastern tower was not strong enough.
-The panel's expressed a view that the tower should be higher, more elegant and use a different design approach.
+The comments are highly supportive of the approach to the mill complex and public realm, however, the panel remained of the opinion that the design approach of the eastern tower was not strong enough.
+The panel expressed a view that the tower should be higher, more elegant and use a different design approach.

-The panel wished to see further detail in respect of the impact of the development in a much wider context in particular in relation to the consented Interchange but also the wider town centre.
-Members should not that much of this information has been prepared by the applicant to support the application but was not available for the panels consideration.
+The panel wished to see further detail in respect of the impact of the development in a much wider context, in particular, in relation to the consented Interchange but also the wider town centre.
+Members should note that much of this information has been prepared by the applicant to support the application but was not presented to the panel for consideration.

 The panel challenged the scheme designer to "pull a rabbit out of the hat" and create a tower that is more elegant, simpler and of a different architecture.
-Following receipt of these comments' officers entered into further dialogue with the applicant seeking to explore options to deliver a revised design whilst striking the correct balance to minimise impact from both a townscape and heritage perspective.
+Following receipt of these comments' officers entered into further dialogue with the applicant seeking to explore options to deliver a revised design whilst striking the correct balance to minimise adverse townscape and heritage impacts.
 The applicant in turn provided a response to the concerns expressed by Places Matter which advised that they strongly considered that the scheme was of a sufficiently strong quality of design and coupled with viability considerations did not propose to make any changes to the scheme.